Bademjan

 Sixty years later, his successor Darius spread the empire across three continents, reaching 5.5 million square kilometers and encompassing around half of the world’s population.
 The Iranian nation formed in a crucible of scorching deserts and volcanic mountains, rising from peripheral nascency to overtake the birthplaces of civilization — both Egypt and Mesopotamia.

 Throughout Iran’s tumultuous past, it has repeatedly sought to restore this triumphant legacy.
-Empires stretching from Europe to India rose and fell; their capitals, culture, and canon remained Persian.
-To this day, the people hold pride in their past, and a true Iranian nationalism binds these many modern satrapies of the Iranian plateau.
+Empires stretching from Europe to India rose and fell; their capitals, culture, and canon cultivated Persian civilization.
+To this day, the people hold pride in their past, and the shared history binds many modern nations together in a web of modern satrapies.

 Iran is yet again in the crucible.

-Much like the Assyrians raiding Median and Persian villages, Iran’s own paramilitary group bathes the streets of Tehran in blood.
-The Islamic Republic in its current form fails to capture the power of the Persian people.
-The economy lays at the brink of collapse due to global isolation and poor policy, foreign countries claimed aerial supremacy over the country in mere days, and the average citizen struggles for water and electricity.
+The economy lays at the brink of collapse due to global isolation and mismanaged policy, foreign countries claimed aerial supremacy over the country in mere days, and the average citizen struggles for water and electricity.

-Its cities will grow higher than Dubai, its businesses will usurp multinational corporations, its resources will reorient the world economy towards the Middle East, and its citizens will achieve breakthroughs in science and technology.
+Iran’s cities will grow higher than Dubai, its businesses will usurp multinational corporations, its resources will reorient the world economy towards the Middle East, and its citizens will achieve breakthroughs in science and technology.
+It will do so not in opposition to these neighboring states, but as a unified regional cohort.

-Much like bademjan serves as a foundation for the kashk, this neobank will become the microfinance backbone of the new consumer economy.
+Much like bademjan serves as a foundation for the kashk, this neobank will become the backbone of the rising Persian economy.

 II — Background